 Marinating (soaking) meat and fish before cooking also helps.
 You can make a marinade with a couple of tablespoons of olive oil, and whichever herbs or spices you fancy.
 Add some wine or lemon juice if you like.
 Leave the meat or fish soaking overnight, or for as long as you can.
 Even 10 minutes makes a difference.

 Or you could use a dry marinade (sometimes called a rub).
 To make this, simply mix up some spices and herbs and put them onto the uncooked meat or fish with clean hands.

 Some people find that their sense of taste and smell are more acute after treatment but this is not common.
 In this case you may need to change your diet to find blander foods that you enjoy eating.

 People have often lost quite a bit of weight by the time they are diagnosed with laryngeal cancer.
 You might also have had pain swallowing for a time, which can put you off eating.

 After your treatment, you need to build yourself up again.
 But this can be difficult if you don't have much appetite.
 If you are really off food, it can be easier to cope with eating little and often than to have a big plate of food.

 Ask your doctor to prescribe you some supplement drinks.
 These drinks have all the vitamins, protein and carbohydrate that you need for a balanced diet.
 If you’re trying to put on weight, you can sip them through the day as well as eating your meals.

 Supplement drinks come in many flavours, both savoury and sweet.
-Brands available include Ensure, Fresubin, Complan and Build Up.
+Brands available include Ensure, Fresubin and Complan.
 You can also get powdered protein or carbohydrate supplements to sprinkle on foods and drinks.

-A dietician can to help you plan a suitable diet and advise on supplements.
+A dietician can help you plan a suitable diet and advise on supplements.